carla-simulator/carla/Docs/update_carla.md

 -------------------
 ##Get development assets

 The 3D assets, models, and maps have also a [public git repository][contentrepolink] where the CARLA team regularly pushes latest updates.
-However, using this version of the content is only recommended to developers, as it contains not finished maps and models.
+However, using this version of the content is only recommended to developers, as it may contain unfinished maps and/or models.

 Handling this repository requires [git-lfs][gitlfslink] installed to work with large files that are modified regularly.
 To clone this repository **go to the main CARLA directory** and run the following command: